BarudakRosul/title-case/docs/README-EN.md

 ## Usage

-To start using Split Words, import the module first:
+To start using Title Case, import the module first:

 **1\.
 CommonJS**
 ```javascript